fission-codes/rust-template/contributing.md

 	 - Make sure to test your code with `{{test-code-cmd}}`
  8. **Write tests** for your code
 	 - If you are adding a new feature you should write tests that ensure that if someone make changes to the code it cannot break your new feature without breaking the test
-	 - If your code add a new feature you should also write at least one documentation test.
-The documentation test's purpose is to demonstrate and document how the use the API feature
+	 - If your code adds a new feature you should also write at least one documentation test.
+The documentation test's purpose is to demonstrate and document how to use the API feature
-	 - If your code fixes a bug you should write tests that ensure that if some makes code changes in the future the bug does not re-emerge without breaking tests
+	 - If your code fixes a bug you should write tests that ensure that if someone makes code changes in the future the bug does not re-emerge without breaking tests
 	 - {% if wasm %}Tests should be put in the test folder and in a test file relevant to the project you are working in {% end if %}
 	 - {% if !wasm %}Tests should be put inside the test folder inside the source folder and in a test file relevant to the project you are working in {% end if %}
 	 - For more information on how to write tests look at [this link](https://doc.rust-lang.org/book/ch11-01-writing-tests.html)